siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 cases of alignment, orthogonality, and opposition.

 The descriptor need not come from an angle.
-It is whatever relation data the quantities require.
-If the quantities are vector-like or phase-like, and
-$d(U,V)$ does come from an angle, then:
+It is whatever relation data the quantities require: alignment, opposition, hyperbolic relation, tangential relation, or another structure.
+If the quantities are vector-like or phase-like, and $d(U,V)$ does come from an angle, then:

 $$
 d(U,V) = \cos(\theta)